dxb2306/dxb2306/README.md

 - 👋 Hi, I’m Xuebin
 - 👀 I’m interested in Computer Science.
-- 🌱 I’m looking for a job as Software Engineer or Developer.
+- 🌱 I’m looking for a Software Engineer or Developer position.
-- 💻 I'm a graduate student in Computer Science at University of Alabama at Birmingham.
+- 💻 I'm a graduate student in Computer Science at the University of Alabama at Birmingham.
 - 📫 Email: dongxuebin2306@gmail.com.
 LinkedIn: https://www.linkedin.com/in/dxb2306.

 <!---